openclimatefix/solar-consumer/README.md

 [![ease of contribution: easy](https://img.shields.io/badge/ease%20of%20contribution:%20easy-32bd50)](https://github.com/openclimatefix#how-easy-is-it-to-get-involved)

 This code can be used to download solar forecasts and save them to a PostgreSQL database.
 It fetches solar generation estimates for embedded solar farms and processes the data for analysis.
+We currently collect
-Forecast can be retreived from NESO, generation values can be retreived from Ned NL.
+- UK: Forecast can be retreived from NESO
+- NL: Generation values from Ned NL, both national and region.
+National Forecast values from Ned NL too.
+- DE: Generation values from ENTSOE for several TSOs.

 ## Requirements